archiekinnane/AdlerSummer/Adler Summer Outline.md

   * Python experimentation, creating new test speck files
   * Error turned out to be caused by one blank line between vars and data
 * Beginning OpenSpace with OpenVR support build
+* Continuing research / planning for end of summer presentation